 Yep, pourin’ it over biscuits and grits.

-other spellings: ham gravy, coffee gravy, country ham gravy, red ham gravy, red-eye sauce, and ham drippin’s gravy
+variations: ham gravy, coffee gravy, country ham gravy, red ham gravy, red-eye sauce, ham drippin’s gravy

 ★ Red-eye gravy is more like a sauce than a gravy - it’s thin, salty, and strong.
 The coffee cuts the fat and gives it a dark color, perfect with biscuits or grits. ★